iiD4x/AiProject/README.md

 # AiProject
-CCIS Level 6 Ai Project
+CCIS level 6 AI course project

 in this project we successfuly applied the Genetec Algorithm GA in our AI course.